Research Roundup: Neuroscience Antibodies and Protein Standards

 Our highly-validated antibodies and QPrEST protein standards are used in cutting-edge neuroscience research.
 Read a roundup of some newly published studies to see our neuroscience antibodies and targeted proteomics in action!

 Our antibodies and QPrEST protein standards are used in cutting-edge neuroscience research.
-All our neuroscience products are highly validated and tailor made for use in research on signaling, neural lineage, developmental processes, aging and neurodegenerative disorders.
+All our neuroscience products are highly validated and tailor-made for research on signaling, neural lineage, developmental processes, aging, and neurodegenerative disorders.

 Our primary antibodies are created using a unique antigen design for optimal specificity, affinity-purified using the immunogen, and manufactured using a standardized production process to ensure the highest quality.